nodef/extra-tunnel/README.md

 # rhost

 A proxying system, where the proxy acts both as a middle-man and an HTTP server.
-This enables users to access an HTTP server running behind a [NAT], through a public-ip proxy server, which can be hosted on a cloud server, like [Heroku].
-The proxy supports multiple channels, other than HTTP which enables users to access TCP servers, like SSH/FTP, running behind a NAT.
+This enables users to access an HTTP server running locally, through a public-ip proxy server, which can be hosted on a cloud server, like [Heroku].
+The proxy also supports multiple channels, other than HTTP which enables users to access TCP servers, like SSH/FTP, running locally.

 # concept